Let’s Measure What Matters in Our Texas Public Schools

 The Opportunity

-Texas students, teachers and families deserve a more well-rounded approach to school ratings that captures a fuller picture of all the exciting things happening in Texas schools.
+Texas students, teachers and families deserve a more well-rounded approach to school ratings that captures a fuller picture of the achievements happening in Texas schools.

 Measure What Matters Report